chocolatepancakez/AWS-ZTA-CP2-22001358/vpc/vpc-config.md

 Although public subnets exist within the VPC, they remain unused and have no routing paths to the internet.
 This ensures that all compute resources operate in a fully private network environment.

+## Route Table Configuration
+The route tables associated with all subnets contain only the default local VPC route and a route to the Amazon S3 Gateway VPC endpoint.
+No routes to an Internet Gateway, NAT Gateway, or external networks are configured.

+This ensures that network traffic is restricted to internal VPC communication and approved private AWS service access only.

 ## Zero Trust Alignment
 The private-only operational design of the VPC supports the Zero Trust principle of “never trust, always verify” by:
 - Eliminating implicit trust based on network location